filswan/swan-doc/getting-started/protocol-stack/computing-layer.md

 <figure><img src="../../.gitbook/assets/image (5).png" alt=""><figcaption><p>Computing Workflow</p></figcaption></figure>

-FilSwan's Computing Layer is a crucial component of its decentralized cloud computing ecosystem.
+Swan's Computing Layer is a crucial component of its decentralized cloud computing ecosystem.
 It's designed to facilitate the execution of computing tasks across a network of providers, ensuring efficiency, reliability, and security.
-Here's an introduction to the key aspects of the FilSwan Computing Layer:
+Here's an introduction to the key aspects of the Swan Computing Layer:

 <figure><img src="../../.gitbook/assets/image (49).png" alt=""><figcaption></figcaption></figure>

 #### 1. **Computing Providers (CPs)**

-Computing Providers are entities within the FilSwan network that offer computational resources.
+Computing Providers are entities within the Swan network that offer computational resources.
 They must provide collateral in Swan tokens to join the network, ensuring accountability.

 #### 2. **Task Submission and Bidding**